Nonlinear Fore(Back)casting and Innovation Filtering for Causal-Noncausal VAR Models: Mixed Causal-Noncausal Processes

 \nin b) {\it The Change of Basis}

-Matrix $\Psi$ has a real Jordan representation: $ \Psi = A \left( \right) A^{-1}, $ where $J_1$ (resp. $J_2$) are real $(n_1 \times n_1)$ (resp. $(n_2 \times n_2)$) matrices where $n_2 = n-n_1$ with all eigenvalues of modulus strictly less than 1 [resp. strictly larger than 1] and $A$ is a ($n \times n$) invertible matrix [see Perko (2001), Gourieroux, Jasiak (2016), Section 5.2, Davis, Song (2020), Remark 2.1. for real Jordan representations].
-Then, equation (3.3) can be rewritten after the change of basis $A^{-1}$ as:
+\nin Matrix $\Psi$ has a real Jordan representation: $ \Psi = A \left( \right) A^{-1}, $ where $J_1$ (resp. $J_2$) are real $(n_1 \times n_1)$ (resp. $(n_2 \times n_2)$) matrices where $n_2 = n-n_1$, with all eigenvalues of modulus strictly less than 1 [resp. strictly larger than 1], and $A$ is a ($n \times n$) invertible matrix [see, Perko (2001), Gourieroux and Jasiak (2017), Section 5.2, for real Jordan representations].
+Then, the above equation can be rewritten after the change of basis $A^{-1}$ as: